aistairc/lm_syntax_negative/README.md

     --shuffle --length-bucket --non-average --plateau-lr-decay \
     --gpu 0 --seed 1111
 ```
 Please replace `--gpu 0` with the number of CUDA device you are using.
-Also, add `--amp`, if you `apex` is available (see [Requirements](#requirements)).
+Also, add `--amp`, if `apex` is available (see [Requirements](#requirements)).
 We experimented on five different seeds (1111, 111, 11, 12345, 54321) and reported averaged [syntactic scores](#syntactic_evaluation).
-This takes around 26 hours on a single Tesla V100 GPU (16GB) without `--amp`.
+A single training run takes around 26 hours on a single Tesla V100 GPU (16GB) without `--amp`.

 ### Training with additional margin losses

-The following is the command for training the same architecture of the model with additonal token-level margin loss (margin value is `10`).
+The following is the command for training the model with the same architecture but with additonal token-level margin loss (margin value is `10`).
 This setting works the best in our experiments in the paper.
 The training time is almost the same as the original LSTM-LM.
 ```